 Preheat the oven to 375 degrees f.

-Mix the herbs de Provence, garlic powder, sea salt and black pepper together in a small bowl.
+STEP 1: Mix the herbes de Provence, garlic powder, sea salt and black pepper together in a small bowl.
 Use a spoon or knife to rub the meat with the seasoning into the pork.

-Cook for a few more minutes until both sides of the meat are golden brown.
-Reduce from medium high heat to medium heat and stir in the mushrooms.
+STEP 3: Cook for a few more minutes until both sides of the meat are golden brown.
+Reduce from medium-high heat to medium heat and stir in the mushrooms.
 Cook until they begin to soften.

-In a small bowl or jar, combine the balsamic vinegar, chicken broth, and mustard.
-Pour the sauce over the meat in the dutch oven
+STEP 4: In a small bowl or jar, combine the balsamic vinegar, chicken broth, and mustard.
+Pour the sauce over the meat in the dutch oven.

 Note: Cook time can vary depending on the size of your pork tenderloin and your oven.
 The meat is fully cooked once the internal temperature of the pork reaches 145 degrees f.
-An instant-read meat thermometer like this thermapen will give you an accurate reading quickly.
+An instant-read meat thermometer like this thermapen will quickly give you an accurate reading.

 Reheat leftovers over low heat on top of the stove, covered over low heat.
 You may need to add a little broth and balsamic vinegar to the pan.
 Cook on low until everything is heated through.